Lead Routing: 10 Examples, Best Practices, and Automation Hacks

 If an American company has three sales reps covering the East Coast, another the West Coast, and a third the Midwest, leads from New York would go directly to the East Coast rep, Arizona to the Midwest Rep, and leads from California to the West Coast rep.

-A territory-based routing system builds strong customer relationships by letting reps provide more personalized service and understand local market conditions better.
-However, it can also distribute leads unfairly if certain territories generate more leads than others, overwhelming some reps while leaving others with fewer opportunities.
+However, this process can distribute leads unfairly if certain territories generate more leads than others, overwhelming some reps while leaving others with fewer opportunities.
 Its rigid boundaries could also limit flexibility in reassigning leads and adapting to market changes.

 3. Account-based routing